juliayslee/Plastic-Pollution-in-Oceans/README.md

-# Plastic-Pollution-in-Oceans
+# Worldwide-Waste-Pollution

-My motivation for this project is to educate individuals with factual results about the immense plastic pollution in our oceans/waters today.
+My motivation for this project is to educate individuals with factual results about the immense plastic/waste pollution in our oceans/waters today.
 Taking world wide data from 2010, I'll be going through an analysis to answer some interesting questions and provide visuals that will share this story.

 ### Notes on dataset columns: